-I had always wanted to walk through the main doors of the beautiful white Queen Marys University building and at last I had a reason.
+I had always wanted to walk through the main doors of the beautiful white Queen Mary University building, and at last, I had a reason.
 However, my visit was short as I was directed back outside to the more recently built library where our archive visit was to take place.
 Arriving in the study room, a collection of archive boxes lay on the table, full of dark green covered books.
-There were copies of The Labour Party Conference Annual Report dating back to the early1920’s and the Garment Worker dating from the 1940’s.
-(The magazine of the National Union of Tailors and Garment Workers)
+There were copies of The Labour Party Conference Annual Report dating back to the early 1920s and The Garment Worker (The magazine of the National Union of Tailors and Garment Workers) dating from the 1940s.

-One fantastic discovery was the Union Song “Come on Gal” which was publicised with great enthusiasm in a 1960’s copy of the Garment Maker.
-The Union were looking at modern methods of publicity in order to keep up with the changing times and had enlisted American folk singer Peggy Seeger along with singer and BBC producer Ewan McColl and clarinet player Bruce Turner—an ex-member of the Humphrey Lyttleton Band, to record the song.
-It contained a “snappy lyric backed by a tune styled in the modern manner” and members were urged “when you have a record party, see that your Unions record is played.”
+One fantastic discovery was the Union Song “Come on Gal” which was publicised with great enthusiasm in a 1960s copy of The Garment Maker.
+The Union were looking at modern methods of publicity to keep up with the changing times and had enlisted American folk singer Peggy Seeger, along with singer and BBC producer Ewan McColl and clarinet player Bruce Turner—an ex-member of the Humphrey Lyttleton Band, to record the song.
+It contained a “snappy lyric backed by a tune styled in the modern manner” and members were urged “when you have a record party, see that your Union’s record is played.”

 An interesting piece of information was shared by archivist Naomi Sharp who informed us that the Salvation Army once ran a “Knitting House” in Clapton, set up for “wayward girls”—very much in the Lea Valley area.
 Naomi was once an archivist at the Salvation Army and told us that records of the Knitting House were held at their archive in Camberwell.
 A visit has been arranged!